Exact Convergence Rates of the Neural Tangent Kernel in the Large Depth Limit: Neural Networks and Neural Tangent Kernel

+where $\gamma(x) = K^L(x, \mathcal{X}) (\hat{K}^L )^{-1}$.\\ The infinite-width limit of the training dynamics is given by Eq. \eqref{equation:infinite_width_dynamics}, which leads to Eq. \eqref{equation:generalization_formula} under the quadratic loss.
+For other loss functions such as the cross-entropy loss (often used for classification tasks), some approximations can be used to obtain the infinite-width limit (see \cite{lee_wide_neural_nets_linear_models} for more details).
+These approximations are implemented in the Python package Neural-Tangents \citep{neuraltangents2020}.
+Hereafter we refer to $f_\infty$, i.e. the limit of $f_t$ in Eq. \eqref{equation:f_t_SDE_quadratic} as $t$ goes to infinity by the \emph{NTK regime solution} or simply the \emph{NTK regime} when there is no confusion.

-where $\gamma(x, \mathcal{X}) = K^L(x, \mathcal{X}) (\hat{K}^L )^{-1}$.
-Hereafter, we refer to $f_t$ by the "NTK regime solution" or simply the "NTK regime" when there is no confusion. \\ $\bullet$ \textbf{Role of the NTK in NTK training :} \cite{du2018gradient} show that the convergence speed of $f_t$ to $f_\infty$ (infinite training time) is given by the smallest eigenvalue of $\hat{K}^L$.
-If the NTK becomes singular in the large depth limit, then the NTK training fails.
+As observed in \citet{du2018gradient}, the convergence rate (w.r.t time) of $f_t$ to $f_\infty$ (infinite training time) is given by the smallest eigenvalue of $\hat{K}^L$.
+If the NTK becomes singular in the large depth limit, then the NTK training fails (the kernel matrix $\hat{K}^L$ converges to a singular matrix).
+Importantly, since $K^L$ is constant during training, its value is fixed at initialization.
+Therefore, we would naturally expect the initialization hyper-parameters to impact the infinite-width NTK; in Section \ref{section:large_depth_ntk_behaviour}, we prove several results on this link between initialization and the NTK.

+An important aspect which will be of interest in the interpretation of our theoretical results is that, with the quadratic loss, the NTK regime solution $f_\infty$ is \emph{scale invariant} in the sense that $f_\infty$ does not change if we scale the kernel by some scalar.
+In particular, this scalar can be depth-dependent, i.e. for any scaling factor $a_L$,

+Thus, \emph{studying the NTK regime with kernel $K^L$ is equivalent to studying the NTK regime with any scaled kernel $K^L/a_L$}, as both kernels yield the same solution $f_\infty$.
+In Theorems \ref{thm:ntk_eoc} and \ref{thm:ntk_residual}, we study scaled kernels to mitigate an exploding kernel effect in the limit of large depth.
+With the scale-invariance property stated above, the NTK regime solution remains unchanged in this case.